The Importance Of Senior Food Safety

 When it comes to fully-cooked eggs, the safest options are the hard-boiled or scrambled versions.
 Fully cooking the eggs destroys dangerous bacteria and also makes them easier to digest

-are vulnerable to foodborne such as and .
-Your loved one's and organs no longer have the ability to protect their bodies from harmful germs due to the body slowing down over time.
-A heavy amount of with these could land an elderly person in an emergency facility, requiring .
+Older adults are vulnerable to foodborne pathogens such as listeria and salmonella.
+Your loved one's immune systems and organs no longer have the ability to protect their bodies from harmful germs due to the body slowing down over time.
+A heavy amount of contaminated food with these harmful bacteria could land an elderly person in an emergency healthcare facility, requiring hospitalization.

-Chicken, , , and foods containing these ingredients, are veritable magnets for .
-They can also seep bacteria into your , so always wash it after use.
+Chicken, meat spreads, pates, and foods containing these ingredients, are veritable magnets for salmonella.
+They can also seep bacteria into your cutting board, so always wash it after use.

 Eggs and egg products

-, , and are some of the more popular foods that contain eggs.
-Even like to pluck a few balls of raw from the bowl before baking, however, this could lead to poisoning.
+Eggnog, cookie dough, and salad dressing are some of the more popular foods that contain eggs.
+Even older adults like to pluck a few balls of raw cookie dough from the bowl before baking, however, this could lead to salmonella poisoning.

-like and are spoiled, so elderly people should avoid them.
+It can be difficult to tell if perishable foods like luncheon meats and deli meats are spoiled, so elderly people should avoid them.

-such as and .
-These are known to cause of .
+Shellfish such as mussels and clams.
+These shellfish are known to cause outbreaks of food poisoning.

 Growing older makes you wiser and gives you many life experience skills.
 Unfortunately, it also makes you more susceptible to foodborne diseases.

-With many suffering from and weakened , a bout with could be life-threatening.
+With many older adults suffering from chronic conditions and weakened immune systems, a bout with food poisoning could be life-threatening.

 So, if you are acting as the caregiver for an elder loved one, it is important to know which foods are safe for them.
 By doing so, you might unknowingly be saving a life.